maxnatalia/battleship-random-routes/README.md

 Based on the rules of the Battleship board game.
 This program randomly places ships on two boards and simulates gameplay between 2 players: Capitan One and Capitan Two.

+You can play on different devices - responsiveness.

 In the future I want to create the possibility to choose between: human player and computer player (now available is version with other human).
-Furthermore, I also want to customize the game for different devices.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).